TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 find you have nothing to do, because you are waiting on someone else.
-Here it is *so* tempting to start new work, but it turns out that it is far better to figure out what the delay is and fix that problem. *Stop starting.
+Here it is *so* tempting to start new work, but it turns out that it is far better to figure out what the delay is and fix that problem instead. *Stop starting.
 Start finishing*.

 *Reducing batch sizes* makes it - obviously, one should think - far easier to manage a piece of work, since it is, obviously, smaller.